updates2mqtt¶

 While updates2mqtt will discover and monitor all containers running under the Docker daemon, there are some options to make to those containers to tune how it works.

-These happen by adding environment variables to the containers, typically inside an .env file, or as environment options inside docker-compose.yaml.
+These happen by adding environment variables or docker labels to the containers, typically inside an .env file, or as environment options inside docker-compose.yaml.

 If Docker containers should be immediately updated, without any confirmation or trigger, e.g. from the HomeAssistant update dialog, then set an environment variable UPD2MQTT_UPDATE in the target container to Auto ( it defaults to Passive).
 If you want it to update without publishing to MQTT and being visible to Home Assistant, then use Silent.